 Q: What was David’s involvement with the Transition movement?

 Rob Hopkins once told me—rather too humbly, I’d say—that creating Transition was simply a process of taking Heinberg’s insights into peak oil, Holmgren on permaculture and Fleming on community resilience, rolling them together and making the whole thing comprehensible!
 In his foreword to Surviving the Future, Rob talks a lot more about David’s important influence and direct involvement, and his role as a great friend of the early Transition groups in London.
-At Transition Town Kingston, which I cofounded, the talk he gave us on carnival remains legendary!
+At Transition Town Kingston, which I cofounded, the talk David gave us on carnival remains legendary!

 Q: Lean Logic is described as his life’s work.
 How so?
 And why did he choose a dictionary format as its conveyance?